Recap: Four volleyball champions claim trophies, and for three it’s a repeat

 The Minnesota Star Tribune

-It’s Championship Day in Minnesota high school girls volleyball.
-Here’s the recap of the day so far:
+Championship Day in Minnesota high school girls volleyball did what it does every year: Introduce us to four champions.
+Here’s the recap of the day:

-Hawley won the Class 2A title in a five-set thriller over Chatfield.
-In Class 1A, Mayer Lutheran defeated Russell-Tyler-Ruthton 3-0 for the title.
+Hawley won the Class 2A title in a five-set thriller over Chatfield and Mayer Lutheran swept Russell-Tyler-Ruthton for the 1A title.
+Read about those matches here.

-Scroll through the scoreboard on Strib Varsity to see results and schedules, past and present.
-View brackets for the state tournaments here, or catch up on what happened on the opening day of the tournament Wednesday, the second day of the tournament Thursday and the third day of the tournament Friday.
+Scroll through the scoreboard on Strib Varsity to see the results.
+View brackets for the state tournaments here, or learn what happened on the opening day of the tournament Wednesday, the second day of the tournament Thursday and the third day of the tournament Friday.

 Saturday’s schedule